robinhood/faust/docs/userguide/streams.rst

     if __name__ == '__main__':
         app.main()

-You can also treat the stream as a stream of bytes values:
+You may also treat the stream as a stream of bytes values:

 .. sourcecode:: python